bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

     special: string,
 }
 ```
-where there is a key for name, size and special and they are strings
-and
-there is a key for each of the toppings and they are booleans
-(Note - your payload should look similar to the about data)
+Note - your payload should look similar to the above data

 #### Testing MVP